sunbird-specs/QuML/v1/question.md

 | type | string, integer or float |
 | html elements | \<ul> element.
 The values of all \<li> elements should be set in the same order as the value for response variable bound with the interaction |

 > The order interaction implementation in the player should enable drag and drop of the \<li> elements in the \<ul> element with this interaction.
-QML players may choose to provide enhanced graphics/animation for order interaction.
+QuML players may choose to provide enhanced graphics/animation for order interaction.

 ##### Match Interaction